orent2018/viz_web/README.md

      - Browser opens to find the file

-     - Choose Open
+     - Choose the client config file and Press Open

-     - You will see that the profile was imported.
+     - You will see that the profile was imported

-     - You can connect immediately or later.
+     - You can connect immediately or later

      - After connecting, access to the web server should be possible using its private ip